half2me/scheduler/README.md

             'db',
         ],
         'dependsOn' => [
-            'Newsletters', // if running, wait for these other tasks to finish ],
+            'Newsletters', // if these other tasks are running, wait for them to finish first ],
         'parallel' => true, // multiple instances of this task can be run simultaneously ]